rchavezj/Cracking_The_Machine_Learning_Interview/README.md

 2. How do you train a GAN (Backpropagation)?
 3. Cost function derivation?
 4. What are the drawbacks for GAN?
-5. Implementation in PyTorch
+5. Implement GAN with PyTorch
-6. Implementation in Tensorflow
+6. Implement GAN with Tensorflow